Gerhard Rose

-Gerhard August Heinrich Rose (30 November 1896 – 13 January 1992) was a German expert on tropical medicine.
-He participated in Nazi experiments on human beings at Dachau and Buchenwald without the subjects' consent.
+Gerhard August Heinrich Rose (30 November 1896 – 13 January 1992) was a Nazi German physician and war criminal who performed medical atrocities on concentration camp prisoners at Dachau and Buchenwald without the subjects' consent.
 He infected Jews, Romani people, and the mentally ill with malaria and typhus.
-Rose was sentenced to life in prison, but he was released in 1953.
+Following the Doctors' Trial, Rose was convicted of war crimes and sentenced to life in prison, but he was released in 1955.